-Tilman J. Fertitta, a Houston native, is an accomplished businessman and recognized as a world leader in the dining, hospitality, entertainment and gaming industries and is often referred to as “the world’s richest restaurateur.”
-Fertitta the sole owner of Fertitta Entertainment which owns the restaurant giant Landry’s, the Golden Nugget Casinos and Hotels and the NBA’s Houston Rockets.
+Tilman J. Fertitta, a Houston native, is an accomplished businessman and recognized as a world leader in the dining, hospitality, entertainment, and gaming industries and is referred to by Forbes as “the world’s richest restaurateur.”
+Fertitta is the sole owner of Fertitta Entertainment which owns the restaurant giant Landry’s, the Golden Nugget Casinos and Hotels, and the NBA’s Houston Rockets.

 Through his restaurant and hospitality company Landry’s, Fertitta owns more than 600 properties in 36 states and in over 15 countries.
-He is also one of the largest employers in the nation with more than 60,000 employees.
-His restaurants include a signature collection of eateries, as well more than 60 different restaurant brands and award-winning concepts.
-The Signature Group includes some of the world’s premier fine dining concepts, such as Mastro’s Steakhouse and Ocean Club, Morton’s The Steakhouse, The Oceanaire, Vic & Anthony’s, Brenner’s Steakhouse, Grotto, Atlantic Grill, La Griglia and Willie G’s, while the multi-unit restaurant brands include such well known favorites as Chart House, Landry’s Seafood House, Rainforest Cafe, Saltgrass Steak House, Bubba Gump Shrimp Company, Mitchell’s Fish Market, Dos Caminos, Bill’s Bar & Burger, Joe's Crab Shack and McCormick & Schmick’s.
-In fall of 2019, Fertitta acquired Restaurant’s Unlimited with 13 popular brands including Portland City Grill, Kincaid’s, Simon and Seaford’s, and Henry’s Tavern, and the popular Del Frisco’s Double Eagle Steakhouse and Del Frisco’s Grille restaurant brands.
-Additionally, Fertitta owns 50% of Catch Hospitality – one of Los Angeles’ and New York’s most popular eateries, and is one of the principal shareholders in the fast growing restaurant platform for online ordering and secondary on-demand food delivery, Waitr.
+He is also one of the largest employers in the nation with more than 50,000 employees.
+His restaurants include a signature collection of eateries, as well as more than 60 different restaurant brands and award-winning concepts.
+The Signature Group includes some of the world’s premier fine dining concepts, such as Mastro’s Steakhouse and Ocean Club, Morton’s The Steakhouse, Del Frisco’s Double Eagle Steakhouse, Del Frisco’s Grille, J. Gilbert’s, Palm, The Oceanaire Seafood Room, Vic & Anthony’s Steakhouse, Brenner’s Steakhouse, Grotto, La Griglia and Willie G’s, while the multi-unit restaurant brands include such well-known favorites as Chart House, Landry’s Seafood House, Rainforest Cafe, Saltgrass Steak House, Bubba Gump Shrimp Co., Houlihan’s Restaurant & Bar, Mitchell’s Fish Market, Dos Caminos, Bill’s Bar & Burger, Joe's Crab Shack and McCormick & Schmick’s.
+Fertitta also owns Restaurant’s Unlimited with thirteen popular concepts including Portland City Grill, Kincaid’s, Simon and Seaford’s, and Henry’s Tavern.
+Fertitta also owns Catch Hospitality which has become a nationwide phenomenon with popular locations in Los Angeles, New York, Aspen, and Las Vegas.

-In October 2017, Fertitta purchased the NBA’s Houston Rockets for a record $2.2 Billion and is the sole owner of the team.
-During the first year as an NBA owner, the Houston Rockets advanced to the Western Conference Finals, set a record for the Most Wins in Franchise History.
+Fertitta purchased the NBA’s Houston Rockets for a record $2.2 Billion and is the sole owner of the team.
+During the first year as an NBA owner, the Houston Rockets advanced to the Western Conference Finals, and set a record for the Most Wins in Franchise History.

-An influential business figure, Fertitta starred in his own reality TV show on CNBC called Billion Dollar Buyer.
+An influential business figure, Fertitta starred in his own TV show on CNBC called Billion Dollar Buyer.
 Fertitta first debuted on the Forbes 400 list in 2012 and is frequently featured in the nation’s top financial and industry publications.
-He is also a frequent guest of prominent national business and sports programs on networks like CNBC, MSNBC, Bloomberg, ESPN and Fox.
-He is considered one of the foremost authorities in the restaurant, gaming, entertainment and hospitality industries and released his first business book “Shut up and Listen” with HarperCollins Publishing in September 2019, which skyrocketed to Wall Street Journal, USA Today and Publishers Weekly best sellers lists, as well as being listed as the #1 Business Book for new releases on Amazon within the first week.
+He is also a frequent guest of prominent national business and sports programs on networks like CNBC, MSNBC, Bloomberg, ESPN, and Fox.
+He is considered one of the foremost authorities in the restaurant, gaming, entertainment, and hospitality industries and released his first business book “Shut up and Listen” with HarperCollins Publishing in September 2019, which skyrocketed to New York Times, Wall Street Journal, USA Today and Publishers Weekly best sellers’ lists, as well as being listed as the #1 Business Book for new releases on Amazon within the first week.